 black pot with the soup in it

-Expert Tips For The Best Vegetable Soup
+Expert Tips For Butternut Vegetable Soup

-Can vegetable soup be frozen?
+Can butternut squash and vegetable soup be frozen?

 This soup freezes very well.
 Transfer the cooled soup to 4 cup containers.
 Seal shut and freeze up to 3 months.
 Thaw in the refrigerator if desired.
 Reheat on the stovetop or in the microwave until simmering.